 Need for More Nets: Between 2010 and 2015, malaria incidence among populations at risk (the rate of new cases) fell by 21% globally.
 In that same period, malaria mortality rates among populations at risk fell by 29% globally among all age groups, and by 35% among children under 5.
-This underscores the need to increase access of nets to vulnerable populations as there is a momentum to eliminate malaria and to reduce deaths due to malaria to zero globally.
+This underscores the need to increase access of nets to vulnerable populations as we have momentum to eliminate malaria and to reduce deaths due to malaria to zero.
 Increasing accessibility of nets to vulnerable populations especially in sub-Saharan Africa can eliminate deaths due to malaria in the next few years.
 Let’s not stop now.

 Power of Love’s Response to Malaria

-With the support and generosity of donors, we have been able to provide over 24,000 nets and education on malaria prevention to families in Kenya and Zambia over the last 10 years.
-At our most recent malaria prevention day in April 2017, we could provide 2500 long lasting insecticide treated nets to women and children vulnerable to malaria in Zambia and our plan is to provide an additional 1500 nets in September 2017.
+With the support and generosity of donors, we have been able to provide over 25,000 nets and education on malaria prevention to families in Kenya and Zambia over the last 10 years.
+In 2017, we could provide 4000 long lasting insecticide treated nets to women and children vulnerable to malaria in Zambia.

 Malaria Prevention Activities in 2017

-Power of Love’s malaria prevention activities were held in April and May 2017 (though the malaria prevention program is ongoing).
-The activities commenced with a prayer led by the beneficiaries, members of our partner organization in Zambia.
+Power of Love’s malaria prevention activities were held in April, May, and September 2017 (though our malaria prevention program is ongoing).
+The activities commenced with a prayer led by the beneficiaries, and members of our partner organization in Zambia.
 Several board members from the Power of Love Foundation participated in the event.
 The attendees included local leaders, health care professionals, and representatives from Churches, community organizations, health clinics, and community members.
-The event was kicked off by a dance from a group of school girls.
+One of the events was kicked off by a dance from a group of school girls.

-Profile of Beneficiaries: Beneficiaries were children and families in Power of Love’s programs, community based organizations such as Churches, and members of communities in Lusaka and Kapiri-Mposhi vulnerable to malaria.
-Identification of beneficiaries was done in the month of April with the help of several community organizations such as Churches, and government health clinics.
+Profile of Beneficiaries: Beneficiaries were children and families in Power of Love’s paediatric HIV care, micro loans, and Safe Park programs and community residents vulnerable to malaria.
+Identification of beneficiaries was done with the help of several community organizations such as Churches, and government health clinics.
 Most beneficiaries are HIV positive children, children under the age of five, pregnant moms, women who are breast feeding, and adults who are infected with TB and/or HIV.
 These sections of the population are most vulnerable to malaria as their immune system is compromised, and because co-infection rates between malaria, HIV and TB are very high.
-In addition, beneficiaries cannot afford to purchase nets for themselves and their families.
+In addition, beneficiaries cannot afford to purchase nets for their families.